How Diabetes Affects Your Skin Health

 5. Acanthosis Nigricans

 Acanthosis nigricans causes dark, velvety patches of skin, usually on the neck, armpits, or groin.
-It is often linked to insulin resistance and can be an early sign of type 2 diabetes.
+Insulin resistance frequently links to it, serving as an early indicator of type 2 diabetes.

 6. Blisters

 Diabetic blisters, also known as bullosis diabeticorum, can occur on the hands, feet, or fingers.
-These blisters are painless and usually heal on their own, but they can be alarming if you’re not familiar with the condition.
+Though painless and self-healing, these blisters can be alarming if you're unfamiliar with the condition.

-High blood sugar levels can slow down the healing process, making cuts, scrapes, and sores take longer to recover.
-This is especially common in the feet and can lead to more severe complications if not treated.
+High blood glucose levels may retard the healing process, making cuts, scrapes, and sores take longer to recover.
+Commonly observed on the feet, this condition becomes more serious if left untreated.

 Why Skin Care is Crucial for People With Diabetes